TIBCOSoftware/flogo/docs/content/labs/pubnub.md

 ## Step 5: Adding activities

-You’ll have to add some acvitivities to the flow for it to do something.
+You’ll have to add some activities to the flow for it to do something.
 In this demo you'll add two activities to the flow.
 The first activity will log the message and the second one will store the data in a file.
 To add an activity click on the other large `+` sign

 ![step 5](../../images/labs/pubnub/step5.png)